mnp-club/Quantum_Computing_Workshop_2020/README.md

 [Day 2.2 Quantum TELIportation](https://github.com/mnp-club/Quantum_Computing_Workshop_2020/blob/master/Notebooks/Day%202.2%20Quantum%20TELIportation.ipynb) (*sic*)<br>
 [Day 3 Universality](https://github.com/mnp-club/Quantum_Computing_Workshop_2020/blob/master/Notebooks/Day%203%20Universality.ipynb)<br>

+More notebooks will be added soon so stay tuned.

 **Note:** the markdown texts may look a little messed up on the github preview but on downloading it will be completely fine.

 If you are facing troubles you can ask your doubts on the [telegram group](https://t.me/joinchat/R8Z5FhfzigvZWYIxTrz6Zw).<br>